dividedbyzeroco/warp-server/readme.md

     // Define schemas which are to be created "create": {
         "{SCHEMA1}": {
-            // You can define a field with a JSON object of options "{FIELD1}": {
+            // You can define a field via a JSON object of options "{FIELD1}": {
                 "type": "{DATA_TYPE}", // Data type as defined in the Migration Data Types section "size": "{SIZE}", // Field length; See Migration Data Types section for more info